-Creating a lasting business depends on so many factors, some within your control, and some outside the control of the CEO, but often, business executive do not give much consideration to factors within their control, and rather they dedicate their time worrying about issues beyond their control.
+Creating a lasting business depends on so many factors, some within your control, and some outside the control of the CEO, but often, business executives do not give much consideration to factors within their control (like developing public speaking skills), and rather they dedicate their time worrying about issues beyond their control. .
 This has led to the death of many start-up companies.

 In one of my previous articles, I wrote extensively on the importance of social media in promoting small businesses.
 This article would consider the “evil side” of social media on small businesses.
 Some people would say “What is worth doing at all is worth doing well”, the summary of what you’re going to learn in this article is this: If you can’t do it well, don’t bother starting it because not doing it well will mare you and your business.